 - Investigate the circumstances of the reported injury and record all pertinent data.

 - Determine preventative measures or actions and make corrections immediately.

 - Explain all modified jobs in detail to the employee and point out any safety precautions that may exist.

 - Know the employee and their medical restrictions.
-Ensure you and the employee do not exceed the restrictions unintentionally.
+Ensure you and/or the employee do not exceed the restrictions unintentionally.

 - Add validity to the practice by keeping informed about the employee’s recovery, current treatment, and how the employee perceives the quality of medical treatment.
 The quality of treatment is directly related to how fast the employee recovers and avoids re-injury in the future.